Shyamsundheraaj5/springBoot/README.md

 # springBoot

-#  Spring Boot Backend Practice
+## 🌱 Spring Boot Backend Practice

 Welcome to my Spring Boot backend development practice repository!
-This repo contains my hands-on learning, example applications, and projects built using **Spring Boot** and related technologies.
+This repo contains my hands-on learning, example applications, and mini-projects built using **Spring Boot** and related technologies.

 ---

-##  Modules Covered
+## 📚 Modules Covered

-### Unit 1: Getting Started With Backend Concepts
+### 🧩 Unit 1: Getting Started With Backend Concepts
 - Introduction to Spring & Spring Boot
 - Client-Server Architecture
 - What is an API?